Glossary of Caster Terms

 BOLT HOLE PATTERN

-Horizontal and vertical distance measurement from the center of the bolt hole to the opposite center of the other bolt hole.
+The bolt hole pattern is the horizontal and vertical measurement of distance between the center of one bolt hole to the opposite center of the other bolt hole.

 Distance measured through the center of the wheel.